All Episodes

 That's what they did.

-So that was one time I enjoyed sitting them sit down, uh seeing them sit down because the president said, here, eat this.
+So that was one time I enjoyed sitting them sit down, seeing them sit down because the president said, here, eat this.

-We've got Roberts and Alito on the court, and you couldn't stop me.
+We've got Roberts and Alito on the court and you couldn't stop me.

 I mean, he threw down a gauntlet to these people last night.

-Two of the two of the justices.
+Two of the justices.

-Well, not when you applaud the court.
+Well, yeah, well, not when you applaud the court.

 They will applaud themselves.

-They're judges could applaud themselves.
+Their judges could applaud themselves.

 Moving on, America stands and cheers.

-This is another this just nailed them, folks.
+This just nailed them, folks.

-Democrats can't bring themselves to applaud the fact that there are even fewer abortions taking place, and that teen pregnancy is down.
+Democrats can't bring themselves to applaud the fact that there are even fewer abortions taking place and that teen pregnancy is down.

-Even a media concerned about the plight of the Democrats rather than focused on what they hope to convince people is wrong with Bush.
+I mean, if there was an objective media anywhere, even a media concerned about the plight of the Democrats rather than focused on what they hope to convince people is wrong with Bush.

-We're we're we're we're just for freedom, civil liberties, the rights of the mother, blah, blah, blah, blah, blah.
+We're just for freedom, civil liberties, the rights of a mother, blah, And they go out of the way.

-Even Hillary said abortion, we don't want it to happen with it, but we can't stand in the way.
+Even Hillary said abortion, we don't want it to happen.

 So here's a chance.